Skip to main content

 Financial Aid

-Any students enrolled in an IHE with Federal CTP Status (Elevate at ACC, or Regis GLOBAL, OIS at UCCS, or UNC GOAL) are eligible to apply for Federal Financial Aid!
-This is possible through the Comprehensive Transition Program certification, a prestigious status granted by the U.S. Department of Education to college programs serving students with intellectual disability (ID).
+Any students enrolled in an IHE with Federal CTP Status (Elevate at ACC, Regis GLOBAL, OIS at UCCS, or UNC GOAL) are eligible to apply for Federal Financial Aid.
+This is possible through the Comprehensive Transition Program (CTP) certification, a prestigious status granted by the U.S. Department of Education to college programs serving students with intellectual disability (ID).
 Once schools receive this designation, students with ID enrolled at that institution may apply for Federal Financial Aid, including grants, scholarships, and work study.
 CTP Status for CSU RAM Scholars, IHES at MSU Denver, Cultivate at LCC, and ASPIRE Scholars at PPSC is in progress.

 For more information on how to apply for financial aid, check out 1) this page on how Federal Financial Aid works, and 2) this step-by-step guide on how to apply.